edwarddavis1/CharMem-LLM/personal_log/log.md

 # [2025-6-5 Thu]

+## Key Issue Solved: Hugging face inference client

 Spent a while away from this project to learn about FastAPI and adjacent tools.
 Here is a summary of [how I created a huggingface chatbot webpage](making_the_chatbot.md).

 But importantly, huggingface inference client has solved my LLM latency problem, and it also allows us to use the most powerful models, e.g. deepseek (>650B param!).

+# [2025-6-6 Fri]

+## Getting to an MVP

+The biggest gaps to the minimum viable product is the frontend.
+This needs the following to be an MVP.

+1. Allow for the user to upload a pdf
+2. Allow the reader to scroll through the pdf (to read it)
+3. Taking note of the page that the user has reached, run the character query.